PaulaScholz/TwoPaneGroupInfoList/README.md

 ## System Requirements

-At the time of writing (March, 2020), development for dual-screen experiences requires a [Windows Insider Preview Build](https://docs.microsoft.com/en-us/windows-insider/at-home/get-started).
-This demo uses [Windows 10 Insider Preview Build 19559](https://blogs.windows.com/windowsexperience/2020/02/05/announcing-windows-10-insider-preview-build-19559/), its companion `Windows SDK`, and `Windows UI` version 2.4.0-prerelease-200203002 or better, available for installation through NuGet.
-Check on the [Windows Insider Flight Hub](https://docs.microsoft.com/en-us/windows-insider/flight-hub/) for the latest OS and SDK downloads.
-You must be a member of the [Windows Insider Program](https://insider.windows.com/en-us/) to obtain access to these assets.
+At the time of writing (March, 2020), development for dual-screen experiences requires [Windows 10 version 10.0.18362](https://docs.microsoft.com/en-us/windows/uwp/whats-new/windows-10-build-18362) or better, and its companion [Windows SDK](https://developer.microsoft.com/en-US/windows/downloads/windows-10-sdk/).
+You also need [Windows UI](https://microsoft.github.io/microsoft-ui-xaml/) `version 2.4.0-prerelease-200203002` or better, available for installation through NuGet.

 ## Development Tools

+Please refer to the [Windows 10x development tools](https://docs.microsoft.com/en-us/dual-screen/windows/get-dev-tools) guide.

-You will need the latest [Visual Studio 2019 Preview](https://visualstudio.microsoft.com/vs/preview/), which can run right alongside your existing Visual Studio installations.
-This sample was built with Visual Studio 2019 Preview 5.
+You will need the latest version of [Visual Studio 2019](https://visualstudio.microsoft.com/downloads/).
+This sample was built with Visual Studio 2019 16.5.

-Lastly, you will need the [Microsoft Emulator with the Windows 10x Emulator Image Preview](https://docs.microsoft.com/en-us/dual-screen/windows/get-dev-tools) from the Microsoft Store, so that you may run this sample without an actual dual-screen device.
-These tools must be installed on a Windows Insider OS build, along with the appropiate Windows SDK.
+You will also need the [Microsoft Emulator with the Windows 10x Emulator Image](https://blogs.windows.com/windowsdeveloper/2020/03/10/microsoft-emulator-and-windows-10x-emulator-image-preview-build-19578-available-now/) from the Microsoft Store, so that you may run this sample without an actual dual-screen device.

 ## Using the Windows UI Library